727800350/note/cs/go_topic/design.md

 This design has the important effect that when the compiler executes an import clause, it opens exactly one file, the object file identified by the string in the import clause.

 To make compilation even more efficient, the object file is arranged so the export data is the first thing in the file, so the compiler can stop reading as soon as it reaches the end of that section.

+## compiler implementation
+There are three Go compiler implementations supported by the Go team.
+These are gc, the default compiler, gccgo, which uses the GCC back end, and a somewhat less mature gollvm, which uses the LLVM infrastructure.
+Gc uses a different calling convention and linker from C and therefore cannot be called directly from C programs, or vice versa.
+The cgo program provides the mechanism for a "foreign function interface" to allow safe calling of C libraries from Go code.
+SWIG extends this capability to C++ libraries.